One of the most spectacular towns in Central Italy is Orvieto. This town is built on a volcanic plug which rises 150 – 200 m above the surroundings.

 Settlement on the top of this cliff has existed for millenia.
 Orvieto was one of the major centres of Etruscan civilizations, a Roman town and – thanks to its defensible position – important city of Medieval Italy.

 Many interesting buildings have been built in Orvieto throughout the centuries and preserved up to this day.
-Very exciting is the system of underground passages, with escape tunnels from many houses in the city and leading far out of the city.
+Very exciting is the system of underground passages, with escape tunnels starting in many houses in the city and leading far out of the city.

 Orvieto has a special place in the history of papacy – five popes left Rome and resided in Orvieto, mostly in the time period from 1261 to 1304.
 This well fortified city provided safety away from the wild clashes in Rome.
 And – yes, papacy was an important factor helping to get a magnificent cathedral in Orvieto.